-The rubric for evaluating candidate recruitment and selection consists of four 'quality indicators', as shown in Figure 14.
-A handbook accompanying the rubric provides advice on the process program providers can use to evaluate in line with the quality indicators, with suggested meeting agendas and roles for evaluators and program staff.
+The rubric for evaluating candidate recruitment and selection consists of four 'quality indicators', as shown in Table 7.
+A handbook accompanying the rubric provides advice on the process program providers can use to evaluate against the quality indicators, with suggested meeting agendas and roles for evaluators and program staff.

-The handbook provides templates for data collection which can be reviewed by others (such as external evaluators).
+The handbook provides templates for data collection, which can be reviewed by others (such as external evaluators).
 The rubric also provides a guide for evaluators to gather and review evidence that supports the assessment of each quality indicator.

 For each of the quality indicators, the rubric directs evaluators to select if few, some, most, or all program processes are as described.
-These correspond with an assessment for that indicator as being beginning, emerging, developed or well developed (Figure 15).
+These correspond with an assessment for that indicator as beginning, emerging, developed or well developed.